Are you ill? Do you know someone that is?

 Thyme and oregano are two of the most potent anti-viral and anti-bacterial herbs out there and they are also easily accessible in your local supermarket.

 Garlic, ginger and cayenne pepper are all amazing for getting inside and fighting off any bad bugs.
 Garlic is also a natural antibiotic so make sure you dose up when you’re feeling unwell.
 It’s most potent when it’s raw (sorry), but rather than trying to chow down on a whole clove; chop it up small and sprinkle on top of your food.
 Ginger goes in most Chinese herbal medicines and is not only good for fighting off a cold but also supports the immune system at the same time.
-Our Hot Citrus Bomb has a healthy dose of cayenne in it, so pick one up when you're next in.
+Our Hot Citrus Booster has a healthy dose of cayenne in it, so pick one up when you're next in.

 Liquorice, which is a powerful anti-inflammatory, and fennel are also great.
 Are you sensing a theme here?
 That’s because there is one – strong tasting herbs and spices are the ones to go for when you’re under the weather.
 If you were a flu bug would you like being suffocated with hot cayenne or spicy ginger?
 The answer is no!
 All of these spicy and bitter herbs are really good at getting in and breaking up infections.
 The Trio Shot is an absolute must when you're feeling under the weather!